GuidoGazzani-ai/jointcalib_sigsde/README.md

 # jointcalib_sigsde

-This is a collection of Jupyter notebooks and Python files which have been used in the article:<br><br> "Joint calibration to SPX and VIX options with signature-based models" <br><br>
+This is a collection of Python files which have been used in the article:<br><br> "Joint calibration to SPX and VIX options with signature-based models" <br><br>
 of <a href ="https://www.mat.univie.ac.at/~cuchiero/">Christa Cuchiero</a>, <a href ="https://homepage.univie.ac.at/guido.gazzani/">Guido Gazzani</a>,  <a href ="https://quarimafi.univie.ac.at/about-us/janka-moeller/">Janka Möller</a> and <a href ="https://sites.google.com/view/sarasvaluto-ferro">Sara Svaluto-Ferro</a>.